tdongsi/tdongsi.github.io/source/_posts/Python/2016-07-14-priority-queue-recipe-in-python.markdown

 The Skyline problem states that:

 {% blockquote %}
-You are given a set of n rectangles that look like buildings on a skyline.
+You are given a set of n rectangular buildings on a skyline.
 Find the outline around that set of rectangles, which is the skyline when silhouetted at night.
 {% endblockquote %}

-As opposed to Merge-Sort-like approach detailed in [here](http://www.geeksforgeeks.org/divide-and-conquer-set-7-the-skyline-problem/), another approach is to use a priority queue to keep track of the highest building while moving from left to right and adding/removing buildings at key points (i.e., start and end of buildings).
+One possible approach is to use a priority queue to keep track of the current highest building while moving from left to right and adding/removing buildings at key points (i.e., start and end of buildings).
+Compared to the Merge-Sort-like approach detailed in [this link](http://www.geeksforgeeks.org/divide-and-conquer-set-7-the-skyline-problem/), this approach is much more intuitive in my opinion while having similar runtime complexity $\mathcal{O}(n\log{}n)$.

 ``` python Solution to Skyline problem
 def solve_skyline(mlist):